A New Energy Economy in the Hunter

 A Clean Energy Ecosystem at Scale

-Supported by a $100-million Commonwealth Government funding commitment which effectively designates the Port as the State’s future hydrogen hub, the purpose of the Clean Energy Precinct is to establish a clean energy economy in the Hunter Region and accelerate the demand for the economy.
-Port of Newcastle will enable the new clean energy economy by forming connections across infrastructure, markets and people.
+Port of Newcastle’s Clean Energy Precinct has received a $100 million funding grant for hydrogen readiness from the Australian Government, administered by the NSW Government, which effectively designates the Port as the State’s future hydrogen hub.
+Through the Clean Energy Precinct, Port of Newcastle will establish and enable the Hunter Region’s new clean energy economy by forming connections across infrastructure, markets, and people.

-Port of Newcastle’s diversification will support Australia’s largest embedded utilities network.
-Three out of the state’s top five electricity and gas users are located within 20 kilometres of the Port and the Precinct will integrate clean energy production and storage with the Hunter’s Hydrogen Hub gateway projects, the state’s Renewable Energy Zones and offshore wind developments.
+Three of NSW’s top five electricity and gas users are within 20km of the Port.
+The Precinct will integrate clean energy production and storage with the Hunter’s gateway projects, the State’s Renewable Energy Zones, and offshore wind developments.

 Craig Carmody